ucll-vgo/picross-solution/docs/overall-structure.md

 of classes, one needs complete comprehension of the internals of those classes and consequently proceed to try to understand all given code, and are intimidated and demotivated as a result.
-(Not that the given code is not that difficult to understand &mdash;
+(Not that the given code is not that complicated &mdash;
 there's just a lot of it.)
+These students are make their needlessly difficult: it is perfectly possible to build a fully functional GUI using only the exposed parts of the given code.

-Know that it is perfectly possible to build a fully functional GUI using only the exposed parts of the given code.
+But if you truly want, you are of course free to make all the changes you think you need.
+Remember though: you need to be able to motivate these changes, i.e., they should not violate software engineering principles.

 ## Bugs in domain code